Quantum acoustics unravels Planckian resistivity: Nonperturbative and coherent carrier scattering in strange metals

 \section{Nonperturbative and coherent carrier scattering in strange metals}

 Temperature-dependent resistivity is mainly determined by the scattering of charge carriers with longitudinal acoustic phonons~\cite{ziman2001electrons}.
-To describe phonons, we use a recently developed~\cite{Heller22} coherent state representation and refer to disturbances as \textit{lattice vibrations}, as opposed to \textit{phonons}, emphasizing their coherent wave nature, in exact parallel to the electromagnetic field limit of quantum optics.
-The powerful coherent state representation enables us to construct a quasiclassical field of lattice vibrations in real space, allowing a quantum-coherent treatment of charge carriers as well as nonperturbative scatterings.
-The spatial coherence of carriers is preserved beyond single collision events~\cite{Heller22} which is one of the key new features of our approach (see Methods \ref{s:Wow} for further details).
+To describe phonons, we use a recently developed~\cite{Heller22} coherent state representation and refer to disturbances as \textit{lattice vibrations}, as opposed to individual \textit{phonons}, emphasizing their coherent wave nature, in exact parallel to the electromagnetic field limit of quantum optics.
+The powerful coherent state representation enables us to construct a quasiclassical field of lattice vibrations, \emph{deformation potential} in coordinate space, allowing a quantum-coherent treatment of charge carriers as well as nonperturbative scatterings.
+The spatial coherence of carriers is preserved beyond single collision events~\cite{Heller22} which is one of the key new features of our approach (see Materials and Methods \ref{s:Wow} for further details).

 In the usual Boltzmann transport treatment, starting with perturbation theory, carrier transport is considered incoherent and perturbative, which works well for typical metals~\cite{ziman2001electrons}.
-In strange metals, on the other hand, quasiparticle picture breaks down and carriers cannot be considered as semiclassical entities~\cite{stranger} subject to Boltzmann diffusion.
+In strange metals, on the other hand, the quasiparticle picture breaks down and carriers cannot be considered as semiclassical entities~\cite{stranger} subject to Boltzmann diffusion.
 Charge carriers acquire longer wavelengths compared to the characteristic length scale of the deformation potential, putting them into the quantum-coherent regime where quantum interference effects become important~\cite{dattabook1995}.
 Strong deformation potential coupling and small Fermi energy of most strange metals put them into the nonperturbative scattering regime where the electron-phonon coupling cannot be considered as a perturbative correction to the electronic band energy~\cite{Lanzara2001}.
 This indicates that the role of phonons may extend to lower temperature ranges than traditionally thought~\cite{Mousatov2021}.